stuti07/angular-workorder-ui/README.md

 # angular-workorder-ui
 An interactive timeline component that displays work orders across work centers with create/edit functionality.

-Note:I developed this wih use of Angular 17
+Note:I developed this application wih the use of Angular 17

 Make sure the following are installed before you begin: